Frequently asked questions

 How do I obtain criminal record checks for our employees and new applicants?

-Further information is available from Disclosure Scotland
+Further information is available from the Disclosure and Barring Service (DBS)

 Arrangements can be made for presentation of the disclosure certificate direct to the ID Centre by the applicant if required.